 Using A Braces Mouth Guard In Sports

-Braces mouth guards usually provide a little more room than regular mouth guards, but they offer the same level of protection.
-Their extra width allows you to cover the braces as well as the teeth and gums, though the mouth guard should still fit comfortably and not impede your breathing.
+If the player is wearing braces, an incident may require expensive treatment to repair the braces and fix any damage done to the teeth or gums.
+Luckily, you can lower the chances of harm or injury by wearing the right mouthguard with braces.
+Braces mouthguards usually provide a little more room than regular mouthguards, but they offer the same protection level.
+Their extra width allows you to cover the braces as well as the teeth and gums.
+However, the mouthguard should still fit comfortably and not impede your breathing.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.